Placements in Kathmandu

 Before the start of your placement, you’ll accompany our Kathmandu team on an informal visit to your placement hospital.
 They’ll introduce you to department staff — including your supervisors — and take a tour of the grounds to help you find your way around.
 The in-country team will visit you throughout your placement.
-This is just to make sure the experience meets your expectations at all levels.
+This is just to make sure everything is running smoothly.

 We will tell you who your clinical supervisors are before your placement begins.
 Build up a rapport with them and they’ll provide insight into the healthcare system that you can only get from a local practitioner.

 Simply put, we offer support in every area throughout your clinical placement.

 |Destinations||1 Week||2 Weeks||3 Weeks||4 Weeks||5 Weeks||6 Weeks||Extra Week|